 Dogs.
 Our best friends, loyal companions, goofy playmates, and super hairy.
 Wherever they go, a trail of hair is left behind.
 But would you like to hear the good news in all of this?
-Dog hair is really easy to clean off hardwood floors – no matter the material they are made from.
+Pet hair is really easy to clean off hard floors – no matter the material they are made from.

-While it’s a simple job, there are ways to make it easier, and we have all the best tips and tricks to ensure that you end up with floors that truly shine once you’re done with them.
-Whether you want to mop or sweep, we have the best tips and tricks here for you.
+While it’s a simple job, our handy list help make it easier, to ensure that you end up with hair-free floors that truly shine once you’re done with them.
+Whether you want to mop or sweep, we have the best tips to remove dog hair here for you.

-- Top Tips for Best Ways Keeping Your Hard Floors Hair Free
+- Top Tips for Best Ways Keeping Your Hardwood Floors Hair Free

 - How to Minimize Pet Hair in Your House

 Top Tips for Best Ways Keeping Your Hardwood Floors Hair Free

 Are you ready for some of the best hardwood floor pet hair cleaning hacks of your life?
 It’s no exaggeration, and each of these uses household items that are incredibly affordable if you don’t already have them in your cupboards.

 Each of the tips and tricks below should be used alongside a pet vacuum cleaner as this is the most efficient way to stay on top of pet hair and debris.
 Get a vacuum that has been made to clean up after pets and comes with the attachments to keep it easy for you.

 Dryer Sheets Are Great At Picking Up Pet Hair